HTTPS with SSL Certificates Are Becoming the Norm

 Chrome’s Standard Procedure

 In 2018, Google Chrome considers HTTPS as the standard model for websites instead of HTTP.
 The latter is considered non-secure, which is why Chrome can prompt users with a warning message upon their visit.
-Further, Chrome has labeled encrypted pages with a padlock and displayed green “Secure” message on sites labeled as HTTPS with SSL certificates.
+Further, Chrome has labeled encrypted pages with a padlock and displayed a green “Secure” message on sites labeled as HTTPS with SSL certificates.

-You have to take note that majority of Internet users prefer Chrome as their browser because they are very secure.
+You have to take note that the majority of Internet users prefer Chrome as their browser because they are very secure.
 Most of your viewers are likely part of this majority.
 If you want to win their trust, having an SSL certificate is the practical thing to do.